Carl Jung Shadow Work: Jungian Techniques, Journal Prompts & Integration Guide

 • The process of individuation (becoming whole)

 Jung's ideas have influenced not just psychology but mythology, literature, religious studies, and personal development.
 Today, every Jungian analyst works with concepts that originated with Jung—the collective unconscious, archetypes, introversion/extroversion, and synchronicity.
+Jung's concept of synchronicity also applies to angel numbers and their meanings.

 But perhaps his most practically useful contribution is the concept of the shadow—and the process of shadow integration that makes us whole.